Honi Soit: Editors

 The office of editor is highly sought after, and was originally filled by single honorary appointment for outstanding merit in the field of writing.
 Since the 1980s editors have been annually elected by fellow students as a "ticket" of up to 10 candidates during SRC elections, with two or more groups campaigning for the role.
 Guest editors will normally be nominated for the annual autonomous editions by the relevant interest groups on campus.

 For a time until 1966, editors of the paper were given a yearly scholarship of £100 (roughly equivalent to $2,700 in 2014) by media tycoon Rupert Murdoch, and the SRC began to pay editors a small allowance instead from this point on.
-Today, editors of Honi Soit receive a fortnightly stipend of $509.
+Today, editors of Honi Soit receive a fortnightly stipend of $388.06.

-Notable past editors include Lex Banning, Bob Ellis, Victoria Zerbst, Verity Firth, Sam Langford, Laurie Oakes, Kip Williams, Craig Reucassel, Hannah Ryan, and Keith Windschuttle.
+Notable past editors include Lex Banning, Bob Ellis, Verity Firth, Laurie Oakes, Kip Williams, Craig Reucassel, and Keith Windschuttle.

 History

 Founding

 Honi Soit was created in 1929 to counterbalance ongoing criticism of Sydney University's students in the Australian media, which came to a head when students were alleged to have dressed a soldier's statue on the Cenotaph in women's underwear during a graduation festival.
 The Sydney Morning Herald referred to the incident as a "vulgar desecration", and students were described as "educated louts" for their actions.

 A 1929 edition of Honi sought to address the ongoing outrage with the stinging retort:

 "We expected gross exaggeration, and even invention, from certain Sydney journals.
 What we did not expect was that the journals which can generally be relied upon for sane, safe news would also exaggerate and distort in such a manner as to utterly mislead the general public...
 Even our apology was sneered at.
 That apology, we might point out, was accepted by the Returned Soldiers' League."

 Honi Soit's first edition outlined the paper's editorial position and objectives:

 "We are iconoclasts.
 We do not believe – O Heresy! – that the under-graduate is the most important member of the community.
 We refuse to pander exclusively to him.
 Indeed, we will not pander to anyone.
 We make our appeal also to the great General Public."

 Featured in the first edition was a letter to the editor asking whether men should pay women students' tram fares, to which the paper responded that it had "asked several Women Undergrads about it and one has promised to give us her views on the subject.
 We should also like to hear some Senior Men's views on the same point."
 Also discussed in the edition were the ethics of advertisement, with the paper being published for free and advertising only "reputable firms whom we can strongly recommend to your custom."

 The new paper sought to paint the undergraduate varsity in a more favourable light, giving voice to the student's successes and their progressive opinions, a role which it has continued to pursue to the present.